 How do I comply with the British Standard for signs and when should I do it?

-The standard BS 5499-11: 2002 was published on 20/07/02 and the Forum recommends that any new signage should conform to this standard in the future and that a regular review of existing signage is carried out.
+The standard BS ISO 20712-1: 2008 was published in September 2011 and the Forum recommends that any new signage should conform to this standard in the future and that a regular review of existing signage is carried out.
 Those sign that are in need of repair or have poor legibility/clarity of image should be replaced straight away and all others should be subject to programmed replacement.
 It is not unreasonable to expect that all signs should comply within a five-year period.
 (Although a future court ruling could modify this estimate).
 Any reputable sign manufacturer should be aware of the relevant safety standards for water signs and should be able to make up signs to the relevant specifications.

-Notices and signs must comply with the Safety Signs Regulations Health and Safety Regulations 1996 and BS 5378: Part 1 1980.
-Safety Signs and Colours and have to conform to BS 5499-6:2002 Design of Graphical Symbols for use in Safety Signs Requirements.
-Avoid the temptation to 'customise' signs as uniformity in the way safety information is conveyed helps avoid confusion.
-In addition, some well known water safety signs and symbols have gone through the BSi standardisation process and have formed the basis of BS 5499-11:2002 Part 11 Water Safety Signs.
-(PDF 151 kb) Sign manufacturers should be aware of these standards and be able to supply signs that conform to them.
+Notices and signs must comply with the The Health and Safety (Safety Signs and Signals) Regulations 1996 and conform to BS EN ISO 7010:2012+A7:2017 Graphical symbols.
+Avoid the temptation to 'customise' signs, as uniformity in the way safety information is conveyed helps avoid confusion.
+In addition, some well known water safety signs and symbols have gone through the BSi standardisation process and have formed the basis of BS ISO 20712-1:2008 Water safety signs and beach safety flags.
+Sign manufacturers should be aware of these standards and be able to supply signs that conform to them.

 Is it acceptable to fly a red flag during winter when the water conditions are generally more dangerous, even though the lifeguard service is not operating or there is not a lifeguard present?